Sir-Jude/Distriflask/README.md

 <a id="user_create"></a>
 ### 3.1.3.
 Create a new User
-Open the folder where you cloned the GitHub code and then the one called "**devices**" (it was created by the script): after having choosen the name of a device, click on "**Create**" in the navigation bar of the page with the list of Users.
+In the page [Users](#user_list), click on **Create**.

-Fill the form and click on "**Register**".
+Then, fill the form in and click on "**Register**".

 If you now go back to the list of Users, you will find that its Username has been added to the list.

 <a id="rel_dev"></a>
 ### 3.1.4.
 The table of releases and devices
-Note down a release version and then click on "**Devices**" in the navigation bar.
+In the page [Users](#user_list), note down a release version and then click on "**Devices**" in the navigation bar.

-Independently from which are the numbers used by the company, the default table always shows the last available minor releases (X.X.X) of the last major version (X.X).
+Independently from which are the numbers used, the default table always shows the lastest available minor releases (X.X.X) of the last major version (X.X).

-Now, paste in the form a release or a device number and click "**Search**"
+Now, paste in the form a release number or a device name and click "**Search**"
 - The filter "**Release**", shows a table with the list of all minor releases of the major version, with the column containing the selected one highlighted in red.
-This allows the employes of the company not only to see how many customers have bought that particular release, but also advise them about the updates which have been released after the version they have bought.
+This allows the admin not only to see how many customers have bought that particular release, but also advise them about the updates which have been released after the version they have bought.
 - The filter "**Devices**", shows the list of releases available for that particular instrument.

 <a id="upload"></a>
 ### 3.1.5.
 Upload a file

-Work in progress...
+Click on "**Upload**": you will be redirected to the form which allows you to select the release to be uploaded and the device it belong to.

+The names of the available devices can be taken from the table in the page [Users](#user_list).

+In theory, Flask allows the upload of any file, but for demostration purposes, this app restricts the format to "**.txt**" and "**.deb**"

+Once you have chosen a device and an appropriate file, click on "**Upload**".

+Now, if you open the folder "**uploads**", which was created when you launched the [script](#script), you will find the file in a folder with the name of the selected device.

 <a id="customer"></a>